Home / Big business

 Sorouh notably snapped up the Developer of the Year prize at the recent Construction Week awards.
 While this accolade may not have made any difference to the deal, or the share price, the fact our panel of judges picked the company out of the pack, is a good indicator of its strength.

 That two of the power houses of Abu Dhabi development should join forces makes sense to a lot of people in the current market.
+Contractors and consultants currently involved with one or either of the companies, may reasonably expect to continue a relationship now full of expanded opportunities.
+They might also expect a little competition among preferred suppliers.

 Between them, the organisations have cash, land and deliveries behind them.
 It seems likely that after the merger they will have those things in front of them too.
 If it meets with shareholder approval - the Abu Dhabi government will be a 37% shareholder in the combined entity - the merger will create one of the biggest listed developers in the MENA region.